cferrarino/cferrarino/README.md

 ___
 #### An aspiring ReactJs developer from Argentina.

-⚙️ Working regularly with HTML5, CSS3, JavaScript and ReactJs.
+⚙️ Working regularly with React, TypesCript and Tailwind.
-🌱 Currently learning about TypeScript and Redux.
+🌱 Currently learning about NodeJs.
 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/chiara-ferrarino-juarez/)!

 <!--